 Adjustable Rate Mortgages

-If you like the idea of an initial interest rate that is typically lower than a Fixed Rate loan, an Adjustable Rate Mortgage (ARM) may be the just the right fit.
-It’s especially attractive to those who plan to own their property for just a few years, or if you are expecting your income to grow.
+The initial interest rate of an adjustable-rate mortgage is typically lower than a fixed-rate loan, and will likely go up over the life of the loan.
+It’s especially attractive to first-time homebuyers who plan to own their property for just a few years, as well as those who are expecting their income to grow.

 Adjustable-rate mortgage interest rates are tied to an index and adjusted at regular intervals.
 As market conditions change, your interest rate may go up or down.

 Who is best suited to this type of loan?

 - Those who plan to sell or refinance within a few years of purchase.

 What’s the advantage?
 You get the adjustable-rate mortgage’s low initial rate, but if you do plan to move, you may do so before the rate goes up.

 - Those who buy a home when mortgage rates are high.

 An adjustable-rate mortgage can make the first few years of your mortgage more affordable.